Methodology

 Reminder emails and texts

 IFF Research sent multiple reminders across modes to ensure the response rate to the survey was as high as possible.
-Up to three reminder texts, four reminder emails and a reminder letter were sent to all non-responding providers for whom IFF Research had the relevant contact details.
+Up to three reminder texts, three reminder emails and a reminder letter were sent to all non-responding providers for whom IFF Research had the relevant contact details.
 Each reminder stressed a different potential motivation for taking part.
 A final text reminder was sent only to those who had begun the questionnaire but not completed it.
-The email reminder contained a link to an online version of the preparation sheet.
+The email reminders contained a link to an online version of the preparation sheet.

 Table 4.1.
 Main SCEYP fieldwork and communication dates